mjumbewu/django-jstemplate/docs/index.rst

 --------------

-It is simple to extend django-jstemplate to prepare your JavaScript templates to be used with your favorite Javascript library creating a template node class that derives from ``jstemplate.templatetags.BaseJSTemplateNode``, and overriding a single function.
+It is simple to extend django-jstemplate to prepare your JavaScript templates to be used with your favorite Javascript library by creating a template node class that derives from ``jstemplate.templatetags.BaseJSTemplateNode``, and overriding a single function.
 Refer to the existing tag definitions for ``mustachejs``, ``icanhazjs``, ``rawjstemplate``, and ``dustjs`` for more information.